ddakebono/Chillout-VR-Mods/README.md

 ---

 ### Floor Drop :fallen_leaf: (PATCHED)

+DISCLAIMER: This has since been patched by CVR after me and a few others reported it directly to the devs.

 An educational proof of concept of breaking colliders.

 This exploit works by instantiating portals (or any other networked object) at either an extremely low, or high floating point value.